sajdoko/perfex-quick-customer/README.md

 ---

-## Overview
+## 📖 Overview

-The **Quick Customer** module streamlines your workflow by allowing you to create new customers directly from the invoice, estimate, and proposal creation pages via a convenient modal popup.
-No more navigating away to the customers section—stay focused on creating documents faster.
+The **Quick Customer** module streamlines your workflow by allowing you to create new customers directly from invoice, estimate, and proposal creation pages via a convenient modal popup.
+No more navigating away to the customers section—stay focused on your work.

 Perfect for: